SlippingGittys-Discord-Themes/Cozy202K/README.md

  ![screenshot](https://i.imgur.com/MITe9oU.png)

-## How to install
+## How to use 📖

 * Learn how to use [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord), [Powercord](https://github.com/powercord-org/powercord), [Goosemod](https://goosemod.com/), or [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp).

 * Download [Cozy202k.theme.css](https://raw.githubusercontent.com/SlippingGitty/Comfy202k/main/Cozy202K.user.css) and either
-  * inject the CSS file with BeautifulDiscord
+  * Inject the CSS file with BeautifulDiscord
-  * place in your BetterDiscord themes folder
+  * Place in your BetterDiscord themes folder
 * Powercord
-  * open a terminal in your themes folder and type `git clone https://github.com/SlippingGitty/Cozy202k/`
+  * Open a terminal in your themes folder and type `git clone https://github.com/SlippingGitty/Cozy202k/`
 * Goosemod users
   * Download from the Module Store

-## Concept art used from the Discord 202K Repo
+## Concept art used from the Discord 202K Repo 📸
 https://support.discord.com/hc/user_images/tjTxmvyJTRtuwQnIHuGnYQ.png

 (credit to [LeoRicharte](https://www.reddit.com/r/discordapp/comments/hjpa28/discord_with_new_design_based_on_updated_art_in/))

-## Credits
+## Credits 📝
 * From the Comfy repo, the following were credited:
   * [NYRI4](https://github.com/NYRI4/) (Comfy creator)
   * Snapperito